blacha/chunkd/README.md

 ## Usage

-Load a COG from a URL using `fetch`
+Load a chunks from a URL using `fetch`

 ```typescript
 const source = new SourceUrl('https://example.com/foo')